vloschiavo/ZTP/README.md

 Native ZTP allows you to apply a configuration to a new amnesiac device.
 This extension creates ISC dhcpd.conf configurations as well as the JunOS configurations for an "unlimited" number of devices.

+The script looks for a csv file named 'device_data.csv' with the headers as follows: hostname,mgmt_ip,mac_address,serial_number,domain_name,root_encrypted_password

 Usage
 -----